fazlachowdhury/CustomPageEpi/readme.txt

-To Run:
+To Run using Visual Studio:
+	1. Clone the repo and start the project.
-	1. A Custom page has already been added (and populated) to Top Menu and Footer.
+	2. A Custom page has already been added (and populated) to Top Menu and Footer.
 Can redirect using the link.
-	2. To create a new page of Homework Page type:
+	3. To create a new page of Homework Page type:
 		Please Choose Add "New Page" in Navigation pane.
 Scrool down to "Custom" page group.
 Choose homework page.
 User Acounts:
 	1. Admin (Belongs to CmsAdmin virtual group)- Username: Admin, pass: Admin-123789